-The visits are free and will take place from Monday to Friday, between 10 am and 1 pm.
+The visits are free and will take place on Tuesday and on Thursday, from 10:00 to 13:00.
 Very small visits (less than five people) can be grouped or integrated into other more numerous groups on the same requested day or a different one.

 One of the main producer and distributor of liquors in Spain and emblematic company of Cartagena, Licor 43, has among its facilities, the museum called Experiencia 43, next to the industrial estate of Los Camachos.
 The place covers the evolution of the brand, as well as its historical marketing and advertising campaigns.